 Five Star Paris Family Hotels

 14. Hôtel Grand Powers

 Sleeps up to 8 – 8th arr. – 5★ – Close to The Champs Élysées

 Fresh off an extensive renovation, this 100-year-old Parisian hotel has been completely transformed.
 Its chic and elegant rooms have been updated to include gorgeous textiles and linens, Smart TVs, Nespresso makers and Dyptique toiletries.

-Preferred room options for families at this beautiful Paris boutique hotel include connecting rooms (sleeps 6) and their coveted 2-Bedroom Eiffel Tower view penthouse suite (sleeps 8).
+Preferred room options for families at this beautiful Paris boutique hotel include connecting rooms (than can sleeps 6).
+Possibly one of the most coveted family suites in Paris is their 2-Bedroom Eiffel Tower Penthouse (sleeps 8).

 Sleeps up to 5 – 1st arr. – 5★ – Close to The Louvre

 If you are ready for a special splurge with the family in Paris, the elegant Hôtel Regina Louvre is quite special.
 It is also in an excellent location, right across the street from The Louvre and The Tuileries Garden, with some of the best shopping in Paris right nearby.